Stability Analysis of Infinite-dimensional Event-triggered and Self-triggered Control Systems with Lipschitz Perturbations: Introduction

 where $\{t_k\}_{k\in \mathbb{N}_0}$ is determined by a certain event/self-triggering mechanism.
 If we appropriately choose the parameters of the event/self-triggering mechanism, then the inter-event times $t_{k+1}-t_k$ can be small.
 Therefore, we would expect intuitively that the event/self-triggered controller \eqref{eq:control_eq_intro} exponentially stabilizes the system \eqref{eq:state_eq_intro} for all perturbations with sufficiently small Lipschitz constants $L$.
 The main objective of this paper is to show that this intuition is correct.

 In addition to stabilization, the minimum inter-event time, $\inf_{k \in \mathbb{N}_0} (t_{k+1} - t_k)$, needs to be strictly positive.
 Otherwise, data transmissions might occur infinitely fast, which cannot be executed in practical implementation.
 This is an example of Zeno behavior studied in the context of hybrid systems; see, e.g., \cite{Goebel2009}.
-In the infinite-dimensional case, a careful treatment of the minimum inter-event time is required even for state feedback control.
-In fact, for finite-dimensional systems, if we use the following standard event-triggering mechanism proposed in \cite{Tabuada2007}:
+In the infinite-dimensional case, a careful treatment of the minimum inter-event time is required even for state-feedback control.
+In fact, for finite-dimensional linear systems, if we use the following standard event-triggering mechanism proposed in \cite{Tabuada2007}:

-then there exists $\theta>0$ such that satisfies $\inf_{k \in \mathbb{N}_0} (t_{k+1} - t_k) \geq \theta$ for every $x \in X$ and every threshold $\varepsilon >0$; see Corollary~IV.1 of \cite{Tabuada2007}.
-However, for infinite-dimensional systems, the same mechanism may not guarantee that the minimum inter-event time is bounded from below by a positive constant as shown in Examples~3.1 and 3.2 in \cite{Wakaiki2018_EVC}.
+then for every threshold $\varepsilon >0$, there exists $\theta>0$ such that $\inf_{k \in \mathbb{N}_0} (t_{k+1} - t_k) \geq \theta$ for all $x^0 \in X$; see Corollary~IV.1 of \cite{Tabuada2007}.
+However, for infinite-dimensional linear systems, the same mechanism may not guarantee that the minimum inter-event time is bounded from below by a positive constant as shown in Examples~3.1 and 3.2 in \cite{Wakaiki2018_EVC}.

 The important assumption of this paper is that the feedback operator $F$ is compact, which is used for two purposes.
 First, we guarantee the strict positiveness of inter-event times, using the compactness of the feedback operator.
 Second, this assumption is employed to prove the existence of the mild solution of the evolution equation \eqref{eq:state_eq_intro} and \eqref{eq:control_eq_intro} in the unbounded control case.